BlockchainCommons/BCSwiftSecureComponents/Docs/4-ENVELOPE-EXPRESSIONS.md

 Due to latency and availability, all distributed function calls are by nature asynchronous, and any distributed function call may fail.
 The caller of a function may expect a particular result of that call, and that result needs to be routed back to the calling process.

-To facilitate this, we generate a unique SCID and tag it `request`.
+To facilitate this, we generate a unique UUID and tag it `request`.
 This becomes the `subject` of an envelope that must contain an assertion with `body` as the `predicate`, and the `object` must be an envelope expression as described herein.
-The wrapping `request(SCID)` provides a unique identifier used to route the result of the request back to the caller:
+The wrapping `request(UUID)` provides a unique identifier used to route the result of the request back to the caller:

 ```
-request(SCID) [
+request(UUID(27A2977C-0A63-46E8-A009-D403E19496B9)) [
 	body: «add» [
 	    ❰lhs❱: 2
 	    ❰rhs❱: 3